|

 and an interior view.
 SS 309 252.
 Both © Nick Hopton.

-Another view. © Martin Richter
+Another view, © Martin Richter

 (2011).
-Methodist Chapel (1820, as
+Methodist Chapel (1820,

 Wesleyan).
-SS M317 248. © Martin Richter (2011).
+SS 317 248. © Martin Richter (2011).

 Link.

 Cockington, St. George & St. Mary.
-From an

 old postcard in Steve Bulman's Collection.